Avaiga/taipy-doc/docs/relnotes.md

 # Release Notes

 This is the list of changes to Taipy releases as they were published.

+!!! note "Migration"

-Please refer to the [migration](./migration.md) page for details on how to upgrade Taipy versions.
+    Please refer to the [Migration page](./migration.md) for potential migration paths for your applications implemented on legacy Taipy versions.

-## Taipy Studio: 1.0 (In progress)
+## Taipy Studio: 1.0

 The first release of the
 [`Taipy Studio`](https://marketplace.visualstudio.com/items?itemName=Taipy.taipy-studio)